 BPD is a common personality disorder that usually surfaces during adolescence or early adulthood.
 It tends to affect females more than males.

 BPD can often occur alongside other mental health conditions, making it challenging to identify.
-Doctors usually reach a diagnosis of BPD if a patient displays at least five of the following symptoms:
+According to the National Institute of Mental Health, doctors usually reach a diagnosis of BPD if a patient displays at least five of the following symptoms:

 - Extreme fear of abandonment

 - Impulsivity (for example, reckless spending, sexual activity, gambling, or substance abuse)